varunchakrakodi/genome_alignment/README.md

 This is a Snakemake file that can be used to process the .fastq.gz files and align against a reference sequence.
 For this to work, concat R1 and R2 reads for each sample and put them in a folder.
 The method uses bwa-mem2 based alignment.
 Hence, the reference sequence needs to be indexed.
 Also requires a config.yaml file (Template is provided).

 **Command:**
+It is a good idea to run DAG (Directed Acyclic Graph) before executing the snakemake program to ensure everything is in place.
+(This step is optional).
+Also gives a visualisation of the expected process.

+snakemake --snakefile smkalign.py --configfile config.yaml --dag | dot -Tpng > dag.png

+For executing snakemake

 snakemake --snakefile smkalign.py --configfile config.yaml --cores n

 Depending on the system configuration you are using, filesystems might cache the status of files.
 Further, there can be a delay between the completion of a job and the visibility of its output files.
 This can cause Snakemake to prematurely fail, thereby wrongly assuming the files were not generated.